ChatScript/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 This walks all topics and computes how many rules of various kinds you have (e.g., how big is your system).
 You can also just name a topic or use a wildcard like `~do*` to see all topics starting with `~do`.

+If you do :topicstats labels  you just get the name of the topic and then 1 line for each rule label (indented to show rule hierarchy relationship).
+Simiarly :topicstats labels ~mytopic for just a single topic.

 ### `:skip n`
 The system will disable the next n gambits of the current topic, and tell you where you